KaitlynEthylia/ethydev/blogs/other/mulligan.md

 #### Card Value

-If two players have the same type of hand, whichever hand has the single highest valued card wins.
-Note that this only refers to to the hand that makes up the type.
-If you have a three of a kind, as well as an ace, then you cannot use that ace to win against another three of a kind.
+If two players have the same type of hand, whoever's *value hand* has the single highest valued card wins.

 #### Suit Value

-On the very rare occasion that two hands are of the same type and have the same highest card, i.e. A low straight where each player has a straight from three to six, then the suit of each highest card is compared.
+On the very rare occasion that two value hands are of the same type and have the same highest card, i.e. A low straight where both players have a straight from three to six, then the suit of each highest card is compared.
 This is rarely important but it does mean that some suits are very slightly more valuable with others.
 In the example, whichever